 If anyone tests positive for the coronavirus in our facility, here are the steps our team will take:

-Isolating Patient.
-If a patient tests positive for the coronavirus, we will immediately isolate this patient and relocate them to our COVID-19 wing to ensure they do not have contact with any other patients in our facility.
+If a patient tests positive for the coronavirus, we will immediately isolate this patient and relocate them to our COVID-19 area to ensure they do not have contact with any other patients in our facility.

 The team at Promontory is committed to doing all we can to help protect our patients from COVID-19.
-If you have questions about the steps we are taking, please contact Monte Jones at 208.528.4000.
+If you have questions about the steps we are taking, please contact Randy Chambers at 208.528.4000.